yaron2/toc/proposals/incubation/dapr.md

 Dapr can be hosted in multiple environments, including self hosted for local development, a group of VMs, and Kubernetes.
 Dapr has a control plane that is deployed and integrated with the hosting environment, with Kubernetes currently being the preferred choice for production workloads.

 Dapr released as a v1.0 project in Feb 2021 and has achieved the stability and enterprise readiness to be designated production ready.
-Dapr is used in production today by customers.
+Dapr is used in production today by multiple companies.

 ### Features